• Skip to primary navigation

 Which attorney should I hire?

-It is generally a good idea to speak with an experienced attorney if you’re considering filing a workers’ compensation claim.
+While there are pros and cons of hiring an attorney, it is generally a good idea to speak with an experienced attorney if you’re considering filing a workers’ compensation claim.
 This is because legal counsel can ensure that your case is proceeding in a timely manner and that your employer doesn’t violate your rights.
 For instance, an employer generally cannot terminate you or cut off payments because you don’t return to work before you’re cleared to do so.

 If you have been hurt for any reason, the first thing you should do is seek treatment.
 Once your condition has been stabilized, report the injury to your employer or to the relevant authorities.
 Finally, speak with an attorney who can help you determine the best way to resolve the matter in a favorable manner.